reasonmethis/docdocgo-core/README.md

 ## Features

 - Comes with a Streamlit UI, but can also be run in console mode or as a flask app
-- Provides [several response modes](#response-modes) ("chat", "detailed report", "quotes", "web research", "iterative web research")
+- Provides [multiple response modes](#response-modes) ("chat", "detailed report", "quotes", "quick web research", "infinite web research", "URL or local docs ingestion", "URL summarization")
 - Allows to [query](#querying-based-on-substrings) simultaneously based on semantics and on substrings in documents
 - Allows to create and switch between multiple document collections
 - Automatically ingests content retrieved during web research into a new document collection